Thug: WHAT ARE YOU?!

 - With Vicki, though, it's not so much him being a dick, it's that he himself is unsure exactly where their relationship might go, or if it has a future at all, and he does, in the end, try to tell her the truth about him after deciding they just might have a chance.

 - Go Out with a Smile: The Joker's Smylex poison is all about this, and as the trope entry reminds us, he goes out this way himself.
 (Though considering his smile is a scar, he didn't have any real choice in the matter.)
-It's his Pre-Mortem One-Liner to the festival attendees as well.The Joker: And now this is the part where I relieve you, the little people, of your failed and useless lives.
-But as my plastic surgeon used to say, "If you gotta go, go with a smile!"
+It's his Pre-Mortem One-Liner to the festival attendees as well.The Joker: And now comes the part where I relieve you, the little people, of the burden of your failed and useless lives.
+But as my plastic surgeon always said, "If you gotta go, go with a smile!"

 - Going for the Big Scoop: This was Vicki Vale's role in the first film.